google/grain/docs/tutorials/data_sources/pytorch_dataset_tutorial.md

   name: python3
 ---

-# PyTorch dataset tutorial
+# How to use a Torchvision dataset in the Grain pipeline

 +++

-In this tutorial we're going to learn how to migrate from Torchvision to Grain pipeline for [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.
+In this tutorial we're going to learn how to migrate from the Torchvision to the Grain pipeline for the [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.

 +++